spectrumcomputing/ZX-Spectrum/The Complete Machine Code Tutor/Readme.md

 The [Complete Machine Code Tutor](https://spectrumcomputing.co.uk/entry/8031/ZX-Spectrum/The_Complete_Machine_Code_Tutor) was published by New Generation Software in 1984.
 During 2018 Nomad from the Spectrum Computing Forums took images of the screens from every lesson.
 These screens are presented here.

-Follow the links below to view the screens for each of the lessons.
+Follow the links below the two images to view the screens for each of the lessons.

 ![Main Menu](https://github.com/spectrumcomputing/ZX-Spectrum/blob/main/The%20Complete%20Machine%20Code%20Tutor/Images/MachineCodeTutor_Title.png)